 Panela is a raw, unrefined sugar from Colombia

 With a lightly sweet molasses taste and warm, caramel undertones.
-It's more flavorful and nutritious than refined sugars.
+It's a unique ingredient that's flavorful and aromatic.

 Panela has been traditionally handmade for centuries by dehydrating raw sugarcane juice over low heat.
-Because it's made in such a simple way, it retains the nutrient rich molasses from sugarcane.
-The molasses in panela gives it a unique flavor and has naturally occurring vitamins, minerals, and antioxidants.
+Because it's made in such a simple way, it retains the flavorful and nutrient rich molasses from sugarcane.
+The molasses in panela gives it it's distinct flavor as well as some naturally occurring vitamins, minerals, and antioxidants.

-Panela producers use innovative pulverizing techniques that further dehydrate panela, making it easier to use in coffee, baking and cooking, while still being artisanally made and preserving all the benefits in traditional bricks.
+Panela producers use innovative pulverizing techniques that further dehydrate panela into a pulverized powder, making it easier to use in coffee, baking and cooking, while still being artisanally made and preserving all the benefits in traditional bricks.

 How to use panela

 Panela can be used as a 1:1 replacement for almost any sugar.
-Use it in coffee, cocktails, baking, cooking and anywhere else you would normally use sugar. ✨
+Use it in coffee, cocktails, baking, cooking and anywhere else you would normally use brown or white sugar. ✨

 Coffee loves panela

 Panela compliments and balances the subtle flavors in coffee without being overly sweet.
-Since panela is made in a simple, handcrafted way the flavor and aromas vary slightly depending on where it's from.
+Since panela is made in a simple, natural way, like coffee, the flavor and aromas can vary slightly depending on where it's from.
 Some panela tastes more fruity or floral, others more like caramel or burnt sugar.

 A lot of care an attention goes into growing, roasting and brewing coffee, our panela is just as thoughtfully produced and sourced. ☕️